etienne/pochour-meta/README.md

 bin/rake bower:install
 ```

-If you want fake date in your database: `bin/rake db:seed`
+If you want fake data in your database: `bin/rake db:seed`

 Todo
 ====